oneilsh/handyscripts/README.md

       hw2   60.33333
 ```

-In effect, `rdat` encodes the data as an R object and sends it out on standard out (using some black magic with `save()` and `load()`;
+In effect, `rdat` encodes the data as an R object and sends it out on standard out (using some black magic with `save()` and `load()`).
-this is read into the `r` script and sent to the given bit of code with `%>%` from the `magrittr` package.
-The `tadr` function does the
-same thing, but prints the results as plain text for display or further processing.
+This is read into the `r` script and sent to the given bit of code with `%>%` from the `magrittr` package; the `r` script similary outputs its' results as encoded data.
+The `tadr` function reads encoded, but prints the results as plain text for display or further processing.
+(Currently only supports printing of data frame and vector data.)

 Be warned that `rdat` assumes that the input does have a header line (and no rownames).
 If the input does not have a header line,
 `rdat` optional arguments with column names to use: